kevinniland/gRPC-User-service-Part-2/README.md

       port: 9000
 ```

-### Add an Artist resource class
+### The Artist representation class
 Our API will manage artists, so we'll need a class to represent an `Artist`.
 In our OpenAPI definition we specified that an `Artist` would have the following fields:
 - `artistName`: string
 - `artistId`: integer
 - `artistGenre`: string
 - `albumsRecorded`: integer

-Create a simple POJO (Plain Old Java Object) called `Artist` in with these 4 fields.
-The class should have:
+A simple POJO (Plain Old Java Object) called `Artist` with these 4 fields has already been created.
+The class has:
-- a no-argument constructor `public Artist() {}`
+- a no-argument constructor `public Artist() {}` (needed for Jackson deserialisation).
 - a constructor that takes all 4 fields as arguments
 ```
 public Artist(int artistId, String artistName, String artistGenre, int albumsRecorded) {
 ```
 - getters for all 4 fields.
+- there aren't any setters because we want our class to be immutable (can't be changed after it's created).
+This isn't strictly necessary, but is good programming practice.

+Our API will need to be able to convert instances of our POJO to/from JSON and XML for handling requests and responses to our API.
+The Jackson library (which we met in the first lab of the semester) can handle this for us, we just need to add some annotations:
-Each getter should be annotated with `@JsonProperty`.
+- Each getter method in the `Artist` class should be annotated with `@JsonProperty`.
 This will allow the class to be serialised/deserialised by Jackson.
-- don't create setters.
-We want our class to be immutable (can't be changed after it's created).

-### Add an Artist Resource class
+### Add an Artist resource class
 Now that we've created an `Artist` class, we can create the class which map incoming HTTP requests to methods using JAX-RS/Jersey annotations.

 Create a new class called `ArtistApiResource`.
 Annotate the class with JAX-RS annotations that indicate that this class will: